 Fire safety is a vitally important area of concern for Loyola University Maryland.
 The potential for loss of life or injury from a fire related incident is one of the most serious risks a university must face.
-Therefore, EHS and public safety has instituted a comprehensive fire safety program.
-The fire safety program requires an ongoing commitment on the part of the entire university community including the administration, faculty, staff and students.
-Careful planning, implementation and maintenance are all essential ingredients of a successful fire safety program.
+Therefore, EHS and public safety have instituted a comprehensive fire safety program, which requires an ongoing commitment on the part of the entire university community.
+Careful planning, implementation and maintenance are all essential aspects of a successful fire safety program.

-EHS conducts fire drills, performs life safety inspections and provides education to students, faculty and staff on fire safety topics.
-This is done to promote safety and keep our community in compliance with life safety codes and general property liability.
+EHS conducts fire drills, performs life safety inspections and provides education to students, faculty and staff on fire safety topics to promote safety and keep our community in compliance with life safety codes and general property liability.

 Residence Hall Fire Drills

 Fire drills are an important aspect of ensuring the safety of the students that live on campus.
 By conducting fire drills, students are given the opportunity to hear the fire alarm and evacuate under controlled circumstances.
-EHS and Public Safety work with Student Life staff, students and the local fire department to provide unannounced fire drills twice each year in all of the residence halls.
+EHS and Public Safety work with Student Life staff, students, and the local fire department to provide unannounced fire drills twice each year in each residence hall.
 These drills are conducted at the beginning of each semester and are required as part of the Campus Fire Safety Right to Know Act.
 For more information please see Loyola’s Annual Security and Fire Report.

 Annual Campus Fire Log

-In accordance with the Higher Education Act and the Student Fire Safety Act, Loyola’s campus fire safety log is available for viewing on our Environmental Health & Safety (EHS) website or upon request.
+In accordance with the Higher Education Act and the Student Fire Safety Act, Loyola’s campus fire safety log is available for viewing upon request.

-To receive a hard-copy, requests should be made in person at our office located at 5104 York Road Suite 200 or by contacting EHS at email@example.com or by calling (410) 617-2972.
+To receive a hard-copy, please come to our office located at 5104 York Road Suite 200, or contact EHS at firstname.lastname@example.org or call (410) 617-2972.
 In person requests can be made Monday through Friday from 7:30 am - 4:00 pm (excluding Holidays or when the University is closed).

 Anytime there is an incident of fire on campus, the information is recorded in the fire log.
 The logs are organized chronologically by year.
 Within each log, the incidents are organized chronologically by date, and the most recent occurrence is located at the bottom of the list.
 Six items are typically disclosed in the fire log (Nature of Fire, Date/Time Occurred, Date reported, General Location, Incident Number and Property Value).